tuckermcclure/vector-and-rotation-toolbox/readme.md

 Euler Angles
 ------------

 This toolbox converts to and from Euler angles.
 There are 12 possible Euler angle sequences.
 One particularly common sequence is the 3-2-1 sequence or "aerospace sequence".
-This says to first rotate about the 3 axis, then about the new 2 axis, then about the new 1 axis, by the given angles.
+This says to first rotate about the 3 axis, then about the new 2 axis, then about the new 1 axis, by the given angles in the order that the angles are given.
 This is also referred to as the yaw-pitch-roll sequence or heading-elevation-bank, and it is used as a default.
 However, any sequence can be provided in functions that deal with Euler angles (e.g., ea2q(ea, [3 1 3])).
 Euler angles are primarily used for human input, since they are fairly intuitive.
 However, they have many terrible properties (ambiguity, gimbal-lock, poor numerical qualities).

 Euler angle functions: